cromakey/voicealignment/_pages/contact.md

 nav_order: 5
 ---

-For academic contact or research collaboration:
+For academic contact and research collaboration:

-your.email@domain.com
+- **Email:** your.email@domain.com

-This website describes an academic research project and does not provide consultancy services.
+This website describes an academic doctoral research project.